PaperMC/PaperDocs/features.md

 Features and Changes
 ====================
 - Vanished Players
-    - In PaperSpigot, vanished players are better hidden.
+    - In Paper, vanished players are better hidden.
 Arrows, fishing hooks, and other projectiles can fly through vanished players, as if they aren't even there.
 Players can place blocks even if someone is invisible standing directly in front of them.
 - Undead Horses
     - Undead horses can be leashed, as though they are just normal horses, if you so want them to be
 - Squid Spawn Heights